envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 A: This will cause the function to return a promise.
 And it also allows us to use the "await" word to handle other promises within the function.

 Q: What happens when the await word is called?
-A: Calling the await word causes the execution of a function to pause (in most cases) until a promise is resolved or rejected.
+A: Calling the await word causes code execution to pause until a promise is resolved or rejected.
 It will return a completed promise

 ### 6. Modules, exports & require